ukulanne/guile-couchdb/README.md

 # guile-couchdb

-Hello.
-This library is work in progress.
+Welcome to the fascinating world of Guile, Scheme and Couchdb.
 Why would you like to use it?
 I don't know.
-Not sure how many pandas are out there are interested in guile and couchdb but please free to reach out with any issue or comments.
+Not sure how many pandas are out there interested but please free to reach out with any issue or comments.
 API will be changing rapidly so bear with me.
+My intentions is to wrap every single couchdb API function.

 guile-couchdb wraps [couchdb's REST API](https://docs.couchdb.org/en/stable/api/index.html).